Client Reference¶

 Note

-type, status and user_id are mutually exclusive and only one can be passed, otherwise ValueError will be raised.
+type, status, user_id, conduit_id, and subscription_id are mutually exclusive and only one can be passed, otherwise ValueError will be raised.

 - Parameters